TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Authentication/MultiFactorAuthentication.rst

    All of these deactivate buttons are executed immediately, after confirming the dialog, and cannot be undone.

-The backend users listing in the backend user module also displays the current MFA status ("enabled", "disabled" or "locked") for each user.
+The backend users listing in the backend user module also displays whether MFA is enabled or currently locked, for each user.
 This allows an administrator to analyze their users' MFA usage at a glance.

 The :guilabel:`System => Configuration` admin module shows an overview of all currently registered providers in the installation.
 This is especially